 While the race was a triumph for the elite athletes it more than fulfilled its promise as a run-jog-walk fun run, with competitors of all ages and stages and even a dog, taking part.

 While Moneghetti’s four wins remain outstanding, there have been many other multiple wins.
 Andrew Lloyd (ACT) won in 1986, 1990 and 1991.
 Bundoora (Vic) runner Darren Wilson, later of the ACT, won the event in 1994, 1996 and 1997.
 Queenslander Pat Carroll won in 1987 and 1992, Ballarat (Vic) runner Craig Mottram in 2002 and 2003 and Martin Dent (ACT) in 2005 and 2007.

 Tasmanians have also covered themselves in glory.

-Best finished male Tasmanians include Dean Giblin, of Bellerive, who finished third overall in 1989 and Russell Foley, of West Hobart, who finished fourth overall in 1990.
-It should be noted that finishing positions have not always been recorded.
+In 2017 King Island’s Stewart McSweyn became the first Tasmanian to win the event, edging out previous year’s winner Brett Robinson.
+Other higher placed Tasmanians include Dean Giblin, of Bellerive, who finished third overall in 1989 and Russell Foley, of West Hobart, who finished fourth overall in 1990.

 Hobart’s Kyle Risk is the undisputed female Tasmanian best ever.
 In 1997 Kylie finished second overall, 46 seconds behind Victorian Kate Anderson, who completed the distance in the record time of 32.02.
 The following year Kylie won the event, completing the distance six seconds faster, in 32.42.
 Then, in 1999 Kylie again won the race, this time in the record time of 31.42.
 Three truly remarkable performances!
 Kylie Risk was back in form in 2004 when she was first Tasmanian home, in 35.36.